clio-lang/clio-docs/install.md

 `npm i -g clio-lang`

+Check your installation by running `clio` in your local shell.
+You're good to go!

 ## Bleeding Edge Installation

 Clio is in active development and installation is only recommended for testing, early adopting and development so it is recommended to install from git before we reach a stable version one release.